coutram/documentation/_posts/market/2020-02-16-land-manager.md

 - **Merge** LAND parcels into an Estate.
 - **Dissolve** an Estate into separate LAND parcels.
 - **Transfer** your parcels and Estates to another user.
-- **Grant permissions** to other users to edit the parcels you own.
+- **Set Operator** to permit other users to edit the parcels you own.

 ## Manage Your LAND